-Sara has also worked with video-documentary and narration in film, including her short film PASSAGE, which she wrote and directed, and the documentary ALFREDO’S FIRE, for which she was co-producer and story editor.
+Sara has worked as a free-lance journalist for the Italian press, and has experimented with video-documentary and narration in film.
+Her film work includes her short film PASSAGE, which she wrote and directed, and the documentary ALFREDO’S FIRE, for which she was associate producer and story editor.

 She teaches Comparative Literature at the University of San Francisco and Humanities in the Humanities Department at San Francisco State University.

 Every month, she produces, curates and hosts the Hazel Reading Series, an all-women reading series in San Francisco.

 Sara is currently working on her first novel, Before You Turn to Dust.